World War Veterans

-The World War Veterans was established in 1919 as a progressive organization of American veterans of the First World War.
-It officially claimed to have been organized just 9 days after the armistice, on November 20, 1918 in Bois, France.
-The group filed formal certificate of incorporation in New York state on February 13, 1919.
+The World War Veterans (WWV) was established in 1919 as a progressive organization of American veterans of the First World War.
+It officially claimed to have been organized just 9 days after the armistice, on November 20, 1918 in Bois, France, while the group filed formal certificate of incorporation in New York state on February 13, 1919.
 The purposes of the corporation stated at that time included (1) To band together veterans of World War I who have served in any branch of the United States service; (2) To preserve the ideals for which these veterans served; and (3) To aid such veterans to secure adequate employment and to facilitate their return to civilian life.

 The group sought "live wire, red blooded returned servicemen" in its ranks.

 History

 The WWV established a "Northwestern Division" prior to January 1919 at a meeting held in Minneapolis.
 Anyone having an honorable discharge from the US or Allied powers was eligible for membership.

 Further articles of incorporation were filed in New York on December 12, 1919 by merging the original World War Veterans with the Rank and File Association and the Soldiers, Sailors, and Marines Protective Association of New York into one organization.

 The WWV does not seem to have had a constitution in its earliest phase, but was based around an organizational "preamble":